tmKcode/elevator-scheduling-simulator/README.md

 * _dispatcher_ - implements floor calls dispatcher
 * _system_ - implements connections between elements of the problem

-and _Simulation_ class in main package, which implements I/O connection betweeen the system and user.
+and _Simulation_ class in main package, which implements I/O connection betweeen the system and the user.